 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan

-I bumped into this article today by accident Overcoming Fear is Not as Easy as a Bumper Sticker Slogan.
-I am very grateful for this and many accidents I make that guide me to where I need to be, not always where I want to be.
+I bumped into this article today by accident: Overcoming Fear is Not as Easy as a Bumper Sticker Slogan.
+I am very grateful for this and the many accidents I make that guide me to where I need to be, not always where I want to be.
 Overcoming fear can be paralyzing to some people in certain circumstances.
-Fear is the four letter word that begins with “F” that can feel like a much dirtier word than its profane counterpart F**K. I remember hearing something annoying, cute and comforting many years ago, FEAR is False Evidence Appearing Real.
+Fear is the four-letter word that begins with “F,” which can feel like a much dirtier word than its profane counterpart F**K. I remember hearing something annoying, cute, and comforting many years ago: FEAR is False Evidence Appearing Real.

 Overcoming Fear is Not as Easy as a Bumper Sticker Slogan - Providence Holistic Counseling Services- Fear|3A-False-Evidence-Appearing-Real-tattoo.jpg